 This is useful for giving your muscles a break from frequent heavy lifting, but I don’t want you to worry that you’re going to miss out on any muscle building results – quite the opposite in fact!

 You see, high rep training is just as effective as low rep training when it comes to hypertrophy.
 It also promotes improvements in muscular endurance, meaning you should finish this program a fitter, leaner, more conditioned trainee!
 (6, 7)

-In order to achieve the best results from high rep training you must achieve muscle failure.
+Now, in order to make sure you achieve the best results from high rep training we must discuss intensity (how hard you work).
+It’s no coincidence that all of the studies which show the best improvements in muscle growth via high reps had trainees taking the target muscle to (or at least close to) failure.
+This is something I want you to do.
 That means arriving at the point where you’re unable to perform another solid rep. It takes a bit of experimentation regarding weight selection, but once you’ve felt it you’ll know about it!
 (8, 9)

-As a guide, the last third of your set should feel very challenigng (so in a 20 rep set that’s every rep from 14 onwards), keep this in mind when you train.
-As you grow stronger, you’ll need to use heavier weights in order to achieve this same feeling.
+As a guide, the last third of your set should feel very challenging (so in a 20 rep set that’s every rep from 14 onwards).
+Keep this in mind when you train because as you grow stronger you’ll need to use heavier weights in order to achieve this same feeling.

 Towards the end of your workout I’ll throw you a curveball by giving you two exercises for the same muscle to be performed back-to-back (a superset).
 On these supersts your 20 reps is split between ten reps on exercise #1 and ten reps on exercise #2, so it’s still actually a 20 rep set.